There were more than 4,000 emerging automotive startups in the last year, despite the contraction in the world economy.

 We’ve been through them and looked for the most exciting and viable and now we’d like to share the results with you.

-Firstly, it’s important to note that the electric car market is packed as evidenced by our electric cars you can buy for under $40,000 guide, so none of these companies are directly involved in making EVs but rather improving capability of EVs.
+Firstly, it’s important to note that the electric car market is packed as evidenced by these electric cars you can buy for under $40,000, so none of these companies are directly involved in making EVs but rather improving capability of EVs.

 This startup which is funded by Yamaha and Tier Intelligent Vehicles in Japan is concerned with making autonomous factory vehicles.